-Past participants in Hapa-palooza Festival programming include authors Lawrence Hill, Ruth Ozeki, Fred Wah, David Chariandy, Wayde Compton, Yasuko Thanh, Julie Flett, Joanne Arnott, Jonina Kirton and Sharon Shorty, to name a few.
-We have also had the good fortune to feature key contributors to the mixed roots dialogue such as Kip Fullbeck and Fanshen Cox, as well as beloved public figures such as CBC radio host Margaret Gallagher, VPL Chief Librarian Sandra Singh, and Roundhouse Radio host Minelle Mahtani.
-We also have had the good fortune to showcase the talent of a number of young artists and innovators, such as inventor Ann Makosinski, comedian and activist Sean Devlin, musician and composer Tarun Nayar, and filmmaker Tamo Campos.
+Past participants in Hapa-palooza programming include authors Lawrence Hill, Ruth Ozeki, Fred Wah, David Chariandy, Wayde Compton, Yasuko Thanh, Julie Flett, Joanne Arnott, Jonina Kirton and Sharon Shorty, to name a few.
+We have also had the good fortune to feature key contributors to the mixed roots dialogue such as Kip Fulbeck and Fanshen Cox, as well as beloved public figures such as CBC radio host Margaret Gallagher, former VPL Chief Librarian and current General Manager of Arts, Culture and Community Services Sandra Singh, and former Roundhouse Radio host Minelle Mahtani.
+We also have had the good fortune to showcase the talent of a number of young artists and innovators, such as inventor Ann Makosinski, comedian and activist Sean Devlin, musician and composer Tarun Nayar, and filmmaker Tamo Campos

-Hapa-palooza Festival founders Anna Ling Kaye, Jeff Chiba Stearns and Zarah Martz have mixed ancestry and cultural roots, however, when they were growing up there was little to no awareness about the experiences of being mixed.
-Hapa-palooza Festival was founded in 2011 to raise awareness, explore and celebrate mixed heritage and hybrid cultural identity.
+Hapa-palooza founders Anna Ling Kaye, Jeff Chiba Stearns and Zarah Martz have mixed ancestry and cultural roots, however, when they were growing up there was little to no awareness about the experiences of being mixed.

 Check out: Festival Genesis Graphic Novel